1999–2000 Phoenix Suns season

+On December 17, 1999, after a 110–102 win over the Portland Trail Blazers at the Rose Garden Arena in Portland, Oregon, Gugliotta had a near-death experience where he suffered from a seizure on the team bus, while talking to his wife, Nikki, on his cellular phone.
+Gugliotta had stopped breathing while being rushed to Legacy Emanuel Hospital, where he was listed in serious condition, and underwent a series of tests, which did not reveal the cause of his seizure; he was released from the hospital the next day, but experienced headaches afterwards.
+Gugliotta had taken the supplement, "furanone di-hydro", after the Suns' game against the Trail Blazers, and before boarding the team bus, because he had trouble sleeping, and had taken the supplement once before without any effects.

 Offseason

-NBA Draft
+NBA draft

 The Suns received the ninth pick from a trade with the Dallas Mavericks in 1998.
 With the pick they selected combo forward Shawn Marion from UNLV.
 Marion averaged 18.7 points, 9.3 rebounds, 2.5 steals and 1.9 blocks per game in one year with the Runnin' Rebels.
 On July 30, the Suns signed him to a 4-year rookie contract for $5.9 million.
 Though missing two months with a knee injury, Marion averaged 10.2 points and 6.5 rebounds per game in his first season, and was named to the NBA All-Rookie Second Team.
 Marion would play over eight seasons with the Suns, becoming an All-Star four times and being named to the All-NBA Third Team twice, before being traded to the Miami Heat in 2008.
+Marion would eventually have his number that he wore throughout his time with the team retired in the Phoenix Suns Ring of Honor on December 15, 2023.

 The Suns traded their first-round pick to the Chicago Bulls in 1999.
 With the pick the Bulls selected future All-Star and Defensive Player of the Year Ron Artest (later Metta World Peace).
 They also traded their second-round pick to the Houston Rockets in 1996.
 With the pick the Rockets selected Tyrone Washington.